 One definition on the website Urban Dictionary, first posted in 2016, describes ‘California sober’ as abstaining from all drugs except marijuana and alcohol.

-Why The Term California Sober Is Becoming Popular
+Why The Term California Sober Has Gained Attention

-One of the primary reasons this term is gaining greater attention is due to its use by celebrities, such as Demi Lovato.
+One of the primary reasons this term has gained greater attention is due to its use by celebrities, such as Demi Lovato.

-Demi Lovato, a 28-year-old musical artist and actress, has been open about her struggles with an eating disorder, trauma, and addiction for years.
+Demi Lovato, a musical artist and actress, has been open about her struggles with an eating disorder, trauma, and substance use for years.

-In a recent documentary, titled Dancing with the Devil, Lovato used the term to describe how she currently identifies in her recovery, which for her allows drinking in moderation and the use of marijuana.
+In a documentary titled Dancing with the Devil, Lovato used the term to describe how she identified her recovery, which for her allows drinking in moderation and the use of marijuana.

-Lovato has stressed that this is a treatment plan she coordinated with her recovery care manager and has not recommended others adopt her plan without speaking to their own treatment team.
+Lovato stressed that this is a treatment plan she coordinated with her recovery care manager and has not recommended that others adopt her plan without speaking to their own treatment team.

 Why Some People Identify With Partial Sobriety

-Although full abstinence from drugs and alcohol is often a goal within substance abuse treatment, not everyone formerly addicted decides to remain fully sober for the rest of their lives.
+Although full abstinence from drugs and alcohol is often a goal within substance use disorder treatment, not everyone in recovery decides to remain fully sober for the rest of their lives.

 For some, full abstinence feels overly restrictive.
 For others, it is necessary due to an inability to control drug or alcohol use in moderation—the primary sign of a substance use disorder.